artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 **Prerequisites**

-Each Adobe Experience Platform Launch property requires that the following extensions are installed and configured from the Extensions screen:
+Each tags property in Adobe Experience Platform requires that the following extensions are installed and configured from the Extensions screen:

 * Adobe Analytics
 * Experience Cloud Visitor ID Service
 * Core extension

-Per [https://developers.google.com/youtube/player_parameters](https://developers.google.com/youtube/player_parameters), use the ”Embed a player using an tag” code snippet in the HTML of each Web page where a video player is to render.
+Use the [”Embed a player using an \<iframe\> tag”](https://developers.google.com/youtube/player_parameters#Manual_IFrame_Embeds) code snippet from the Google developer docs in the HTML of each Web page where a video player is to render.

 This extension, version 2.0.0, supports embedding one or more YouTube videos on a single Web page by inserting an `id` attribute with a unique value in the iframe script tag, and appending `enablejsapi=1` and `rel=0` to the end of the `src` attribute value, if not already included, as such: